← Back to The Evidence

 "I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws."

-Ezekiel 36:26-27 (NIV)
+Ezekiel 36:26-27

 Ezekiel 36:26-27 is the Bible's clearest statement that regeneration is not human achievement enabled by divine grace.
 Regeneration is divine action received by passive human recipients.

-Back to the Table
+Back to the Wall You Could Not Move

-And here is the part that will either crush you or hold you forever, depending on where you land: you did not choose the Surgeon.
-You were dead when He found you.
-You were stone when He opened you.
-You were incapable of consent, incapable of cooperation, incapable of even knowing you needed what He was about to give.
+And here is the part that will either crush you or hold you forever, depending on where you land: you did not soften yourself.
+You were stone when He found you, stone when He reached in, incapable of so much as knowing you needed the thing He had already decided to give.
+He gave it anyway — without permission, without negotiation, without waiting for a rock to do the one thing a rock cannot.

-He did not wait for consent.
+He did not wait for the stone to ask.

 Continue Your Journey